 Where boot flashings traverse a lap, the lap must be fully sealed or other actions must be taken to avoid leaks through capillary action.
 Where possible the fixing of a boot flashing over a lap should be avoided

 The vertical sections of a boot flashing must not constrict the free flow of water.
 Where more than 50% blockage of the pan occurs other penetrations must be considered, or catchment calculations of the capacity of the remaining pan area should be made.
-(See 5.3.2 Capacity Calculations)
+(See 5.4.7 Gutter Capacity Calculator)